obriencj/koji-smoky-dingo/docs/commands/list-component-builds.rst

                          Limit results to builds found directly in this tag

  Filtering by type:
-   --type BTYPES         Limit to builds of this BType -c CG_NAME, --content-generator CG_NAME
+   --type BUILD_TYPE     Limit to builds with this BType.
+May be specified
+                         multiple times to allow for more than one type.
+   --rpm                 Synonym for --type=rpm --maven               Synonym for --type=maven --image               Synonym for --type=image --win                 Synonym for --type=win

+ Filtering by origin:
+   -c CG_NAME, --content-generator CG_NAME
                          show content generator imports by build system name.
                          Default: display no CG builds.
 Specify 'any' to see CG